eldskald/creative-block/README.md

 ### Dependencies

 Install [raylib](https://github.com/raysan5/raylib) on your system's libraries.
 On Arch, a simple `sudo pacman -S raylib` will suffice, on other distros you should take look at [their page](https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux).
-You'll also using [g++](https://wiki.archlinux.org/title/GNU_Compiler_Collection) to compile.
+I'm also using [g++](https://wiki.archlinux.org/title/GNU_Compiler_Collection) to compile.

 I'm also using [clang-format](https://clang.llvm.org/docs/ClangFormat.html) and [clang-tidy](https://clang.llvm.org/extra/clang-tidy/) to format and lint the code, but you won't need these to run or build.